nucleuslabs/form-capacitor/README.md

 5. For complex state with deep tree structures you have to either specify the full path in the name of a Consumer Component which employs path separation using the '.' character i.e "demographicInfo.homeAddress.postalCode" for each input or wrap them in a `<SubScehma path={name}>` which will set the proper paths in context. (if you can think of a magical way to propagate paths without wrapping please submit a pull request)

 ## Usage

+This is has changed considerably and I will be working on rewriting the docs soon.

 ### Helper methods
 These are the core methods that are used to interact with the underlying mobx-state-tree.
 Also a function that can help formating error messages.